slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+> *'My life is better when I’m spontaneous after I’ve done my most important thing.
+Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*
+> *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*
 - dont make 100 decisions when one will do -- peter drucker

-> *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*

 - Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation. - what does motivate you? a pica!
 - Productivity is about attention management - productive procrastination
 - maker days and manager days